LeelaChessZero/lc0/README.md

 # Building and running Lc0

-Building right now is still a bit rough, we are still improving and finding ways to simplifying the build process.
+Building right now may be a bit rough, we are improving and finding ways to simplifying the build process.

 ## Linux